annawang22/gesture-app/README.md

 ## Attribution

-The majority of the code in this repository was generated with the assistance of ChatGPT Pro and Claude (Feb.
+Parts of the code in this repository was generated with the assistance of ChatGPT Pro and Claude (Feb.
 2026).
 Code was reviewed, integrated, tested locally and on Render, and edited as needed.

 The gesture recognition model (`gesture_recognizer.task`) is provided by Google via the [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer) library.